GabrielNetSec/GabrielNetSec/README.md

 Telecommunications | Cybersecurity | Network Automation

-I am a Network Engineer with experience in Telecommunications, Networking, Cybersecurity, and DevOps.
+I am a Network Engineer with experience in Telecommunications, IP Networking, Cybersecurity, and DevOps.
 Skilled in planning, implementing, and managing large-scale networks, including mobile networks, ISP infrastructure, and Cloud systems.

-Proficient in network automation with Python and experience in coding and Project Management.
+Proficient in network automation (DevNet) with Python and experience in Coding and Project Management.

 Recognized for problem-solving, adaptability, and leadership, I thrive under pressure, delivering high-quality results.

 Currently pursuing a Master of Engineering in Telecommunications and Information Security (MTIS) at the University of Victoria (UVic) - Canada.

 ## Objective

-My journey in IT has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a DevSecOps Analyst or a red team as a Pentesting Engineer.
+My journey in IT has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a DevSecOps Analyst or a Red Team as a Pentesting Engineer.

 ## Skills